tobyfisher/nxPlotJS/README.md

 ### Layout only (custom Traces)

-If custom traces are required you can use the layout and pass in your own trace array (as per plot.ly API), e.g.
+If custom traces are required you can use the layout and pass in your own trace array (as per plot.ly API), for example:

 ```js
 /** nxPlot */